Brussels / 31 January & 1 February 2026

 qaul.net - Internet Independent Wireless Mesh Communication App

-Multi-transport chat messaging & cryptographic identities with Delta Chat and Chatmail relays
+Multi-relay chat messaging & cryptographic identities with Delta Chat and Chatmail relays

 Read the Call for Papers at https://decentral.community/FOSDEM2026/.